-The South Australian Medical Education and Training (SA MET) Health Advisory Council (HAC) was formed in 2013 as an unincorporated Health Advisory Council established by, and reporting to, the Minister for Health and Ageing in South Australia.
+The South Australian Medical Education and Training (SA MET) Health Advisory Council (Advisory Council) was formed in 2013 as an unincorporated Health Advisory Council established by, and reporting to, the Minister for Health and Ageing in South Australia.
 SA MET has the key roles of developing education and training and the accreditation of postgraduate training posts in South Australia.
 These roles were previously undertaken by predecessor organisations, the South Australian Institute of Medical Education and Training (SA IMET) and the Postgraduate Medical Council of South Australia (PMCSA).

 SA MET operates on the principles that: